YOUCANSAY

 • Better academic outcomes

-Most importantly, it helps schools understand the voices of pupils at a time when support can have the greatest impact.
+Most importantly, it helps schools understand pupils’ needs at a time when support can have the greatest impact.

 Find Out More